KeithLW/hello-world/README.md

 # hello-world
 Test repository

-going thru sth github tutorial and making changes to the hello-world.
+going thru the github tutorial and making changes to the hello-world.